StefRuseva88/softUni-integration-tests/README.md

 ## Test Case Coverage
 - User authentication and authorization
-- Idea submission and retrieval
+- User data submission and retrieval
-- Idea edition and deletion
+- User data edition and deletion
 - Error handling and validation

 ## Technologies Used